BA (Hons) Theology and Mission

 If you are applying after 30 June for a September start, please contact us before making an application.

 For further information or to discuss your application with someone, please contact us at firstname.lastname@example.org or get in touch by phone on 01246 584229.
+Our admissions policy and appeals procedure can be found at the bottom of this page.

 Entry requirements and open access